Super

 sharp, also still contain characters that poorly animate (2 frames ftw)!

-It's a forgivable flaw, given the nature of this project.
+It's a forgivable flaw, given the nature of this project and the original source material.
 It was obviously a

 requirement to keep